 Maryland: Glen Echo Park

-You might not initially think of amusement parks when you think about visiting a national park.
-But in the early 1900s, Glen Echo Park was Maryland’s answer to Atlantic City and Coney Island.
+You might not initially think of amusement parks when you think about visiting a national park, but in the early 1900s, Glen Echo Park was Maryland’s answer to Atlantic City and Coney Island and it’s been preserved for future generations.
 Today’s Glen Echo Park hearkens back to the old days with its historic buildings and attractions, a perfect backdrop for throwback vacation photos.

 Massachusetts: Saugus Iron Works National Historic Site

-You don’t have to wait for national park free days to learn how iron and steel is made.
+You don’t have to wait for National Park fee-free days to learn how iron and steel was made in the 17th century.
 Visit Saugus Iron Works National Historic Site to see free demonstrations of the process that made this the birthplace of the American iron and steel industry.
-Enjoy the natural beauty surrounding the ironworks by hiking its nature trail or strolling through its 17th century herb garden.
+Enjoy the natural beauty surrounding the ironworks by hiking its nature trail or strolling through its 17th-century herb garden.

 Michigan: River Raisin National Battlefield Park

-After the U.S. defeat at River Raisin, “Remember the Raisin” was the battle cry for the remainder of the War of 1812.
-You’ll remember this park for its picturesque riverfront.
+After the U.S. defeat at River Raisin, “Remember the Raisin” was the battle cry for the remainder of the War of 1812, but you’ll most likely remember this park for its picturesque riverfront.
 Hike a 0.6-mile loop through the battlefield, and browse through artifacts and exhibits in the visitors center.
+All told, it should make for what could be a memorable family vacation.

 Minnesota: Voyageurs National Park

 Let your cares slip away as you immerse yourself in the sounds, scents and sights of a boreal forest at Voyageurs National Park.
-Paddle interconnected water routes in your canoe or kayak, or have a picnic at the water’s edge.
-At night, gaze up at the stars.
-In the winter, go snowshoeing.
+Paddle interconnected water routes in your canoe or kayak or have a picnic at the water’s edge, and at night, gaze up at the stars.
+And if you’re tough enough to brave the Minnesota winter, you can go snowshoeing.

 Mississippi: Natchez National Historical Park